Shadoka/rtt/README.md

 ### Send a message

-With the `send` command you can send a single message into a specified queue.
+With the `send` command you can send a single message (or more copies of that message) into a specified queue.
 You can use the default namespace or specify a setup.json file.

 ```sh
 rtt send addition '{"someKey":"someValue"}'